IcemanEtika/deadlinkz/CONTRIBUTING.md

 ## Requirements

 It's recommended that you use either Python 3.7, 3.8, or 3.9 to run this tool.
-Get them <a href="https://www.python.org/downloads/">here</a> if you don't have it
+You can find them <a href="https://www.python.org/downloads/">here</a>

-You will also need [Flake8](https://flake8.pycqa.org/en/latest/index.html) and [Black](https://pypi.org/project/black/) for formatting purposes
+You will need [Flake8](https://flake8.pycqa.org/en/latest/index.html) and [Black](https://pypi.org/project/black/) for formatting purposes

+For testing, you will need [Pytest](https://docs.pytest.org/en/stable/getting-started.html)

 If you want Telescope functionality you can install it [here](https://github.com/Seneca-CDOT/telescope)